-Based on prior research indicating that dye #4 displayed heightened sensitivity to UVC radiation, this dye solution was chosen for aerosol droplet generation.
-Figure 10 displays the aerosol particle distribution produced using dye solution #4 (10 μg·mL-1).
+Based on prior research indicating that dye no. 4 displayed heightened sensitivity to UV-C radiation, this dye solution was chosen for aerosol droplet generation.
+Figure 10 displays the aerosol particle distribution produced using dye solution no. 4 $(10 \,\mu\text{g mL}^{-1})$ .
 The UV dose received by the droplets was estimated by multiplying the UV intensity by the average residence time of aerosols inside the exposure chamber, as summarized in Table 2.
-In the current study, the UV radiation dose was modulated by controlling the carrier gas flow rate, where the applied current of the UVC LED array was maintained to 1000 mA.
+In the current study, the UV radiation dose was modulated by controlling the carrier gas flow rate, where the applied current of the UV-C LED array was maintained to 1000 mA.
 Figure 3 illustrates both the experimental setup used and the calculated effective irradiated volume.
-The estimated UV radiation doses, detailed in Table 2, were 245.1 mW·s·cm-2 at 0.78 l·min-1, 84.6 mW·s·cm-2 at 2.26 l·min-1, and 21.6 mW·s·cm-2 at 8.86 l·min-1, respectively.
-The influence of UV dose on the degradation of dye-laden aerosols can be demonstrated in Fig. 13.
-Figure 13b shows an example of the UV-Vis spectra for the collected droplets, which we used to calculate the fraction of dye degradation.
-This calculation involved converting the maximum absorbance values at 497 nm (for dye #4) after UV irradiation (using apparatus in figure 3) into a percentage of the original absorbance value before irradiation.
-As depicted in figure 13a, when exposed to a 270 nm UVC array at a dose of 245.1 mW·s·cm-2, an approximate 10% degradation of the dyes within the aerosols sampled was noted.
-Meanwhile, a lower UV dose of 21.6 mW·s·cm-2 was capable of degrading 5% of the dye-containing aerosol droplets.
-These results suggest a non-linear relationship between the degradation of UV-sensitive dyes and the increase in UV radiation doses.
-Two potential mathematical models that might offer insights into dye degradation: the classical exponential decay model (loglinear decay) and the shoulder model, which begins with a horizontal slope before transitioning into full exponential decay (Kowalski, 2009).
+The estimated UV radiation doses, detailed in Table 2, were 245.1 mW s cm-2 at 0.78 L min-1, and 84.6 mW s cm-2 at $2.26 \,\mathrm{L\,min^{-1}}$ and $21.6 \,\mathrm{mW\,s\,cm^{-2}}$ at $8.86 \,\mathrm{L\,min^{-1}}$ , respectively.
+The influence of UV dose on the degradation of dyeladen aerosols is demonstrated in Fig. 13.
+The calculation of the fraction of dye degradation involved converting the maximum absorbance values at 497 nm (for dye no. 4) after UV irradiation (using apparatus in Fig. 3) into a percentage of the original absorbance value before irradiation.
+As depicted in Fig. 13a, when exposed to a 270 nm UV-C array at a dose of 245.1 mW s cm-2, an approximate 10 % degradation of the dyes within the aerosols sampled was noted.
+Meanwhile, a lower UV dose of $21.6 \,\mathrm{mW}\,\mathrm{s}\,\mathrm{cm}^{-2}$ was capable of degrading 5 % of the dye-containing aerosol droplets.
+These results suggest a nonlinear relationship between the degradation of UV-sensitive dyes and the increase in UV radiation doses.
+Two potential mathematical models that might offer insights into dye degradation are the classical exponential decay model (log-linear decay) and the shoulder model, which begins with a horizontal slope before transitioning into full exponential decay (Kowalski, 2009).
 However, the determination of which model is better suited for the selected dye solution remains inconclusive due to limited experimental data.
-A dataset that includes 90% dye degradation induced by UV radiation is, at a minimum, required.
+A dataset that includes, at the very least, 90 % dye degradation induced by UV radiation is required.
 Another possible cause for the observed nonlinear degradation might be the different degradation responses in droplets of varying diameters, resulting from the variable gas flow to the impactor, which in turn leads to different cutoff sizes for the collected droplets.
 Future research should also focus on optimizing the impactor to separately collect particles from different categories in order to explore potential particle size effects.